Quebec – New England Transmission: New England Clean Energy Connect

+Delays on the project due to the Maine referendum and other political delays cost Massachusetts ratepayers $521 million to cover costs of the construction delays.
+However, utilities claim the project is still expected to save ratepayers money, as the price of electricity delivered via the line (negotiated with Hydro-Quebec) will be significantly cheaper than forecast market price.

+The NECEC HVDC line operates at ±320kV.
+The line crosses the US-Canada border from Frontenac in Quebec to Beattie Township in Maine.
+On the US side, it terminates at a converter substation in Lewiston, Maine, where the power is transferred to a 345kV AC line for 1.2 miles that then connects to another existing substation and various transmission lines.
+On the Canadian side, the HVDC line runs for about 100 km past the US-Canadian border, and terminates at a new converter station at the existing Appalaches substation in Saint-Adrien-d'Irlande.

 Opposition

 2004 Hydro tower bombing

 In 2004, shortly before U.S. President George W. Bush's visit to Canada, a tower along the Quebec–New England Transmission circuit in the Eastern Townships near the Canada–US border was damaged by explosive charges detonated at its base.
 The CBC reported that a message, purportedly from the Résistance internationaliste and issued to the La Presse and Le Journal de Montréal newspapers and CKAC radio, stated that the attack had been carried out to "denounce the 'pillaging' of Quebec's resources by the United States".

 2015: Sierra Club of New Hampshire

 In November 2015, the Sierra Club of New Hampshire expressed opposition to the new line, saying that it would benefit Connecticut and Massachusetts residents more than those in New Hampshire, and expressing concerns about the flooding of boreal forests during the construction of Hydro-Québec's dams in northern Quebec, disputes with the Innu First Nations, and the effects on tourism and the environment within the White Mountain National Forest.